JustAzul/BluebotFree/README.md

 - !block [SteamID64] - block user
 - !unblock [SteamID64] - unblock user

-- !stock - bot will send a trade offer requesting all your available sets to trade
 - !profit - show bot buys and sells

 - !restart - restart the bot(logoff and login)